Top 9 Fashion AI Tools for Design and Product Teams

 Trend Forecasting

-AI fashion design tools can review data from social media platforms, search habits, and online sales to spot emerging trends.
+AI tools scan data from social platforms, search activity, and online sales to spot shifts in style, color, and demand.
 This trend analysis helps brands build collections that match people's wants, without relying on outdated reports.

 Product Development Automation

 Some AI tools help with tasks like building flats, fit notes, or organizing tech pack details.
-When used with PLMs like Onbrand, they support faster turnaround and fewer back-and-forths between design and production.
+When used with fashion PLMs like Onbrand, teams move faster between design and production with fewer back-and-forth updates.

 Teams can spend less time on manual updates and more time refining their work.
 These tools help teams scale efficiently while staying focused on quality and customer engagement.

-AI helps brands decide what to release, where, and when, using past results and customer data.
+AI uses past results and customer data to help brands decide what to put out, where, and when.
 Some tools support virtual try-on features or help create digital looks for planning drops or collections.

 These features also support digital marketing strategies by giving buyers clearer visuals and reducing guesswork during purchase.